devmount/sloth.css/.github/ISSUE_TEMPLATE/css_component_request.md

 ---
-name: Feature request
+name: CSS component request
-labels: ["enhancement", "core"]
+labels: ["enhancement", "component"]
-about: Suggest an idea for the core drop-in styling
+about: Suggest a new CSS component
+title: "New CSS component: "

 ---